 While restaurants have shuttered, grocery stores have had to open their doors wider, so to speak, and their employees are not only deemed “essential,” but are needed to be unwavering in the face of this crisis.
 For residents of Miami—and any community that has experienced crises or natural disasters—grocery stores are always essential and always open.
 They make it possible for residents to stock up on nonperishables and other necessities to weather whatever storm comes their way – and the COVID-19 crisis is no different.

 To deal with increased demand, grocery stores have begun hiring additional staff by the thousands and installing physical barriers and distancing guidelines to protect these frontline workers.
 In addition to keeping their staff safe, they are keeping customers safe too – many neighborhood grocers have introduced designated times for seniors to visit and shop, so their exposure is reduced.
+These features render the supermarket industry a useful space to explore the ideal of social connectedness.

 Back in Miami, less than five minutes away from Versailles, you can find a Sedano’s Supermarket – in fact, you can find at least five of them within a five-mile radius.
 As the leading Hispanic grocery chain in the country, Sedano’s is an iconic brand in Miami.
 In the wake of COVID-19 reaching their markets, they too had a surge in hiring.
 Thanks to a close-knit community of locally-owned and operated businesses, and a partnership with a savvy, also locally owned and operated advertising agency, a solution was born.
 The ad agency Republica Havas learned that its clients, Versailles and La Carreta, were forced to let go of hundreds of employees due to restaurant closures, and that Sedano’s Supermarkets, also a client, was in desperate need of staff.
 After connecting these three Miami landmarks, an unexpected and inspiring partnership began, as well as a more hopeful and certain future for many jobless restaurant workers.